-When it comes to bodybuilding, it's easy to focus on advanced principles but it's just as easy to forget the basics.
-I see this a lot – young guys talking about advanced concepts but who have no clue of basic principles.
+When it comes to bodybuilding, it’s easy to focus on advanced principles, like the quality of the rep. However, it’s just as easy to forget the basics.
+I see this a lot.
+Young guys talking about advanced concepts but who have no clue of basic principles.
 Recovery is one great example.
-Often I hear about guys doing 6-7 day a week workouts, often 2 hours long, but they miss the basic concept of the importance of recovery.
-More is not better and you don't grow from training for hours on end, 7 days a week.
+Often I hear about guys doing 6-7 day a week workouts, often 2 hours long.
+Yet they miss the importance of recovery.
+This is a basic concept.
+More is not better.
+You don’t grow from training for hours on end, 7 days a week.
 Growth happens when you recover.

-In my own writings, I tend to deal more with simple topics because I see so many mistakes which lead to burn out and guys giving up training, even though I myself focus heavily on very advanced topics in my own training.
-One seemingly simple area that gets overlooked by new guys – and sometimes the advanced ones - is the rep. This is the very foundation of training, your workout consists of a series of reps broken up by rest breaks.
+In my own writings, I tend to deal more with simple topics because I see so many mistakes which lead to burn out and guys giving up training.
+One seemingly simple area that gets overlooked by new guys – and sometimes the advanced ones – is the rep. This is the very foundation of training.
+Your workout consists of a series of reps broken up by rest breaks.
 That being said, performing a rep in a manner that allows you to get the most you can out of it makes sense.